Integrated Project Management

 What to Expect

-Architects, planners, engineers, contractors, facility managers, project managers, and building owners and developers, together with students from any of these disciplines.
+Architects, planners, engineers, contractors, facility managers, project managers, and building owners and developers, together with students from any of these industry disciplines.

 Preview the content of this long-running program.